Housing New Zealand Corporation is a Crown agent that provides housing services for people in need.

 - getting a state house or flat repaired

 - checking a tenant’s account

-- getting in touch with organisations that can help a tenant with things that aren’t just about their tenancy
+- getting in touch with organisations which can help a tenant with other issues

 Our housing advisors have access to extensive information databases.

-Around New Zealand, the rest of our frontline staff operate from a combination of local Housing New Zealand offices and shared space offices located in facilities provided by other organisations, such as Community Links or Heartland Centres.
+The rest of our frontline staff operate from a combination of local Housing New Zealand offices and shared space offices located in facilities provided by other organisations, such as Work and Income.

-Specialist teams deal with issues such as debt, income-related rents and Tenancy Tribunal matters.
+Specialist teams deal with issues such as debt and Tenancy Tribunal matters.

-We also work closely with the Police and local councils to promote safer communities in areas where we have lots of houses, and to develop communities as we redevelop our housing.
+- the police and local councils to promote safer communities in areas where we have a large presence, and to develop communities that we support